felixlapierre/soen-343/README.md

 - Open a terminal in the WheelyCleanBackend folder
 - Enter the command "run.bat".
 It will build and run the backend server on port 8080.
 You can check that the server has started correctly by heading to localhost:8080/greeting

+### Running the tests
+- Open a terminal in the WheelyCleanBackend folder
+- Enter command "gradle clean test"

 ## How to setup Frontend
 ### Prereqs
 - Install Node.js (comes with npm)